 - Materials collected from endangered species

-If the biological materials are hand carried or in checked baggage, they must be declared in accordance with CBP regulations, using CBP Form 6059B, and an oral declaration to a CBP officer or at an Automated Passport Control kiosk or Global Entry Kiosk (if applicable).
+If the biological materials are hand carried or in checked baggage, they must be declared in accordance with CBP regulations, using CBP Form 6059B, an oral declaration to a CBP officer or at an Automated Passport Control kiosk or Global Entry Kiosk (if applicable).

 If the biological materials are imported through baggage, applicable regulations include, but are not limited to: